yusuf-s-ahmed/yusuf-s-ahmed/README.md

 <code>Developer</code>
 <br><br>
-I'm a Computer Science BSc who has proven experience in development with Python, Java, SQL, AWS.
-Currently, I'm working on gaining knowledge in development and finance.
+I'm a first year Computer Science BSc at City, University of London who has experience with Java, Python, SQL, AWS.

 - Past experience at a private physiotherapy clinic, freelance and hackathons